Newcastle upon Tyne: Rail

 Newcastle Central Station is a principal stop on the East Coast Main Line and Cross Country Route.
-It is one of the busiest stations in Britain.

 Train operator London North Eastern Railway provides a half-hourly frequency of trains to London King's Cross, with a variable journey time of between two and three hours, and north to Scotland with all trains calling at Edinburgh Waverley and a small number of trains extended to Glasgow Central, Aberdeen and Inverness.
 CrossCountry links Newcastle with destinations in Yorkshire, the Midlands and the South West.
 TransPennine Express operates services to the North West.
 Northern Trains provide local and regional services.
-Additionally, ScotRail offer an infrequent service to Glasgow Central.

-In 2014, work was completed on the station's historic entrance.
+In 2014, work was completed on refurbishing the station's historic entrance.

 Glazing was placed over the historic arches and the Victorian architecture was enhanced; transforming the 19th century public portico.
 The station is one of only six Grade One listed railway stations in the UK.
 Opened in 1850 by Queen Victoria, it was the first covered railway station in the world and was much copied across the UK.
 It has a neoclassical façade, originally designed by the architect John Dobson, and was constructed in collaboration with Robert Stephenson.
 The station sightlines towards the Castle Keep, whilst showcasing the curvature of the station's arched roof.
 The first services were operated by the North Eastern Railway company.

 The other mainline station in Newcastle is Manors, exclusively served by Northern Trains.